-- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - Use the convection bake function for best results when baking cookies on multiple racks. - · Bake is the best function to use for baking cakes. - For best results when baking layer cakes using two oven racks, place racks in positions 3 and 5 and place pans as shown in Figure 27. - When using any single rack for baking cookies, cakes, biscuits, or muffins use rack position 3. - Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
-It may be necessary to reduce oven temperature or cook time to prevent overbrowning of some foods. - Dark pans are recommended for pies; shiny pans are recommended for cakes, cookies, and muffins. - Do not open oven door often.
-Opening the door will reduce the temperature in the oven and may increase cook time. - Do not leave oven light on while baking.
+- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - Use the convection bake function for best results when baking cookies on multiple racks. - Bake is the best function to use for baking cakes. - For best results when baking layer cakes using two oven racks, place racks in positions 3 and 5 and place pans as shown in Figure 22. - When using any single rack for baking cookies, cakes, biscuits, or muffins use rack position 4. - Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation.

-Important: The oven will bake no longer than 12 hours.
-If you wish to bake for a longer period, see "Changing between continuous bake setting or 12 hour energy saving" on page 21 for detailed information.
+Important: The oven will bake no longer than 6 hours.
+If you wish to bake for a longer period, see "Changing between continuous bake setting or 6 hour energy saving" on page 25 for detailed information.